 It seems from this that the main responsibility of a Growth Product Manager (GPM), is the growth of the company via the products they build.
 As a Growth PM you could expect to have a slightly different set of KPIs to other PMs, and management might as different things of you.

 There’s no special training needed for PMs to become Growth PMs, it’s all about mindset.
-You don’t need to learn a new language or go back to university.
-You just have to shift your priorities to focus on the growth of the company.
+You don’t need to go back to square one and completely re-brand yourself.
+You just have to shift your priorities to focus on the growth of the company via product growth.

 The main goal of many products – especially apps – is to become a habit.
 You want your users to keep coming back without thinking about it too hard.
 You want your product to form a natural part of their lives.